apple/foundationdb/documentation/sphinx/source/configuration.rst

     *(best for 5+ machines)*

     FoundationDB replicates data to three machines, and at least three available machines are required to make progress.
 This is the recommended mode for a cluster of five or more machines in a single datacenter.

+    .. note:: When running in cloud environments with managed disks that are already replicated and persistent, ``double`` replication may still be considered for 5+ machine clusters.
+This will result in a lower total read throughput, but offers a reasonable tradeoff for cost.

 ``three_data_hall`` mode
     FoundationDB stores data in triplicate, with one copy on a storage server in each of three data halls.
 The transaction logs are replicated four times, with two data halls containing two replicas apiece.
 Four available machines (two in each of two data halls) are therefore required to make progress.
 This configuration enables the cluster to remain available after losing a single data hall and one machine in another data hall.